jtsternberg/Code-Snippets-CPT/readme.txt

 4. Code snippet insert button/modal

 == Changelog ==

+= 1.0.7 =
+* Adds the [Ace Editor](https://ace.c9.io/#nav=about) in place of the old code editors.
+* Allows the showing & Hiding of line numbers and makes the code block collapsible.
+* Code themes, highlighting, multiple languages, more...

 = 1.0.6 =
 * Add extra dialog structure to allow users to create snippets in-post, fixes [#3](https://github.com/jtsternberg/Code-Snippets-CPT/issues/3)